 Each page across your site has a different use, so before you begin placing any CTAs, it’s important to define a page’s purpose clearly.

-For example: If so, then short snippets of information with soft CTAs that lead to more information are the best approach.
+Is it the homepage?
+If so, then short snippets with soft CTAs that lead to more information are the best approach.

 Is it a product page?
 Our recommendation for product pages is to keep things simple; don’t lead the buyer down a rabbit hole.
 A direct CTA will work best if you want to convert a prospect into a customer.